Ipstenu/dreamobjects/readme.txt

 * Removed 'reset' and changed to allowing users to edit keys ad hoc
 * Improve translations
 * Status log displayed in dash
+* Plugin will now try to backup .htaccess if it can

 = 3.5.2 =